SuperMuel/so_insights/analyzer/README.md

 - **Vector**: In this context, a vector is the mathematical representation of an embedding.
 Each article is represented as a vector in a high-dimensional space.
 - **Clustering**: The process of grouping similar articles together based on their vector representations.
 - **HDBSCAN**: Hierarchical Density-Based Spatial Clustering of Applications with Noise, the algorithm we use for clustering.
-- **Large Language Model (LLM)**: An AI system trained to understand and generate human-like text.
-We use LLMs to generate summaries, evaluations, and insights.

 ## Features